Skip to main content

 What should I expect during my ultrasound?

-During your ultrasound, you will lie down and a trained ultrasound technician will apply a gel to the area being examined.
+During your ultrasound, you will lie down and a trained ultrasound technologist will apply a gel to the area being examined.
 This will reduce air pockets that may cause interference with the imaging process.
 From there, the technician will use the transducer over the area being scanned to create the images.
 Depending on the area being examined, you might need to switch positions or briefly hold your breath.
 It is generally a painless procedure that helps provide your technician and healthcare provider with images of the area being examined.

 In most cases, you may immediately return to your regular activities after the procedure.
 Once the results of the ultrasound are analyzed, the technician will report back to your doctor and your doctor will discuss the results and next steps with you.